one-among-us/TelegramBackup/README.md

 1. Create your `config.toml`
 2. Make a fork of https://github.com/hykilpikonna/blog-data
 3. In GitHub's Settings tab, create a secret called `TGC_CONFIG`, and paste your `config.toml` there.
+4. Remember to set a `size_limit_mb` to below 100 so that git lfs won't warn you for pushing large files.